Understanding Time Lapse Video

-We’ll start by understanding some basics.
-A video is a series of pictures stitched together to give the impression of continuous motion.
-A video normally comprises of 24-30 frames per second (fps) which means that a 5 second video shot at 15 fps, is made up of 75 photos (frames).
+A video is a sequence of pictures stitched together to create the impression of motion.
+Most videos run at 24–30 frames per second, which means a 5-second video at 15 fps contains 75 frames.

-Time-lapse video is an observation-recording tool that can be employed by researchers to record, review and analyze user behavior or actions in specific scenarios.
-Time-lapse videos can be easily combined with other design research methods such as interviews, guided tour, task analysis, to record user experience or interaction with a prototype, a digital or non-digital products and services.
+Time-lapse video is an observation tool that researchers use to record, review, and analyse user behaviour or actions in specific scenarios.
+This time lapse method can be combined with interviews, guided tours, or task analysis to study user interactions with prototypes, digital products, or physical services.

 1. Large sample sizes